Avanhard Stadium (Lutsk)

 Avanhard Stadium is a multi-purpose stadium in Lutsk, Ukraine.
 It is currently used mostly for football matches, and is the home of FC Volyn Lutsk.
 The stadium holds 12,080 people and was opened in 1960.

+Between August 1980 and April 1981, the stadium underwent reconstruction, during which an electric scoreboard and floodlight towers were installed.
+In the winter of 1993, electric field heating was installed, and the lighting projectors were replaced with more powerful ones.